 Now, you may say that the torque of the VMAX is more than the MT-01.
 Yes, it is, plainly.
 But that’s because the higher-revving engine benefits not just power – which is more than twice the MT-01 – but also the torque, due to the nature of the engine.
 It’s a V4, not an in-line four.
 The layout also makes a difference, so does the compression ratio, and the ignition maps (how much fuel is to be injected at what rpm, with several further conditions governing that as well) employed, but those are stories for another day.

 Here’s the physics of it: Energy cannot be created or destroyed, it can only be transformed.
-The potential energy in the fuel is converted into heat energy when the spark plug fires, the heat energy and resultant pressure pushes down on the piston which creates physical energy in the form of linear motion.
+The potential energy in the fuel is converted into heat energy when the spark plug fires, the heat energy and resultant pressure push down on the piston which creates physical energy in the form of linear motion.
 The linear motion is transformed into rotational motion with the help of the crankshaft that rotates at high speed (revolutions per minute or rpm) sending twisting force through the clutch and gearbox which moderates it and delivers it to the rear wheel.

 The bottom line: More cee-cees does not mean more power.
 Technically, a 1,000-cc bike will obviously make more power than a 100-cc bike.
 But a 400-cc short-stroke can make more power than 600-cc long-stroke.
 It’s all down to engine dimensions, purpose of the bike (touring, off-road, cruising) and the engine’s state of tune.